Step aside Pitbull; this Miami-born star is vying for international status as it takes its real estate prowess worldwide.

 Top tips for this stage:

-“Make sure to read the biographies of the attorneys who will be interviewing you and try and show genuine interest in their practice.” – co-president and global chair of professional development and integration Brad D. Kaufman
+“Make sure to read the biographies of the attorneys who will be interviewing you and try and show genuine interest in their practice.” – Senior Chairman and Global Chair of Professional Development and Integration Brad D. Kaufman

 Summer program